SpaceShot/aspnet5_setup/README.md

      yo aspnet

 Select the WebApplicationBasic if you want to see a web site.
+Use "cd" to change to the new project folder.

 Restore project dependencies with